UST-QuAntiL/qhana-plugin-runner/docs/templates.rst

 You can define a template by creating a `.json` file in the folder `templates`.

-A template has a name, identifier, description, and a list of categories.
+A template has a name, description, and a list of categories.
-A category has a name, identifier, description, and a plugin filter expression.
+A category has a name, description, and a plugin filter expression.

 Plugin Filter Expressions
 -------------------------